 On November 28, 2011, the Ohio Power Siting Board (OPSB) authorized the City of Hamilton and AMP to construct a 2.2-mile long 138-kilovolt (kV) electric transmission line in Clermont County.
 The new transmission line will connect the 105-megawatt Meldahl hydroelectric facility that is under construction in Bracken County, Kentucky to the existing 345-kV Zimmer-Spurlock transmission line in Ohio.

 The Meldahl transmission line will provide southwest Ohio with additional low-cost power from a renewable energy resource and enhance service reliability for the region’s municipal electric customers.
 The project will include a supporting substation where the new line interconnects with the Zimmer-Spurlock line.
-AMP and Hamilton began construction on the line in 2012, with plans to enter the line and substation into service by June 2013.
+AMP and Hamilton began construction on the line in 2012.
+To date, all involved land has been cleared, materials have been delivered, and construction of the lines and substations has begun.

-The installation of the turbines is approximately 49% complete and over 84,103 (of 108,000) cubic yards of concrete has been poured to date.
-Concrete work for the powerhouse structure is approximately 86% complete.
-Additionally, over 852,732 pounds of steel was placed at the Project in April.
-To date, roughly 10.5 million pounds of steel has been placed at the project, representing approximately 86% of the total required to complete the project.
+The installation of the turbines is approximately 50% complete and over 93,000 (of 108,000) cubic yards of concrete has been poured to date.
+Concrete work for the powerhouse structure is approximately 99% complete.
+To date, roughly 12 million pounds of steel reinforcement has been placed at the project, representing approximately 99% of the total required to complete the project.
 There are approximately 350 people currently working at the site, including construction workers, contract administrators, engineers, inspection personnel, and support staff.
-Engineering personnel evaluated the bids submitted for the construction of the 2.2-mile transmission line and a contract has been awarded.
 Component parts are currently either being manufactured or procured.
-As of the end of April 2013, installation of the permanent warehouse is approximately 92% complete.
-Overall, the Meldahl Project is over 65% complete.
+Overall, the Meldahl Project is over 80% complete.

 For additional details and photos on the Meldahl Project, click here, to visit the AMP website.
 Additional photos of construction at the Meldahl Project site can also be found by clicking here.